YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO

 \section{Conclusion}

-In this paper, we generalized our YOLO-CIANNA deep learning and characterization method to 3D hyperspectral data from the SKAO SDC2.
-We detail the required modifications to the box definition, the position and size regression loss subpart, and the match association metric.
-We present a backbone optimized for HI line emission detection and describe the construction of our training sample, along with our training and inference pipelines.
+In this paper, we generalize our YOLO-CIANNA deep learning and characterization method to 3D hyperspectral data from the SKAO SDC2.
+We detail the required modifications to the box definition, the position and size regression loss subparts, and the match association metric.
+We present a backbone optimized for HI line-emission detection and describe the construction of our training sample and our training and inference pipelines.

-Our results show that 3D CNN structures efficiently extract complex 3D patterns specific to HI sources and are capable of best-in-class source characterization.
-However, we highlight that implementing such a method on complex astronomical data is difficult and that only a narrow region of the parameter and architecture space allows successful training.
-We also introduce a bootstrap training strategy that relies on the self-assessed detection capability of a first poorly constrained model to refine the training selection function iteratively.
+Our results show that 3D CNN structures efficiently extract complex 3D patterns specific to HI sources and achieve best-in-class source characterization.
+However, we highlight that implementing such a method on complex astronomical data is challenging in practice, and that only a narrow region of the parameter and architecture space enables successful training.
+We also introduce a bootstrap training strategy that relies on the self-assessed detection capability of successively trained models to refine the selection function used to build the training sample.

-These state-of-the-art results are encouraging regarding the generalization of the method to observed surveys from SKA precursor instruments, with preparatory work currently underway on the LADUMA and WALLABY surveys.
+These state-of-the-art results are encouraging regarding the generalization of the method to observed surveys from SKA precursor instruments, with preparatory work currently underway for the LADUMA and WALLABY surveys.
 Although 3D CNN approaches should not be considered drop-in replacements for classical analysis tools, which often offer greater interpretability and consistency, our results demonstrate that deep learning detectors can efficiently produce complete and pure first-guest catalogs from large hyperspectral datasets.